Element formation in radiation-hydrodynamics simulations of kilonovae: Results

 \subsection{Global Nucleosynthesis Yields}

 We calculate the global abundances $\langle Y_i \rangle$ as mass-weighted averages over all the mass shells of all the angular sections.
 In Fig.~\ref{fig:final_abs}, we show the matter composition at $t \simeq 5 \times 10^4 \textrm{ s}$.
-Except for small modifications due to long lived $\alpha$-decaying isotopes, this is a good representation of the final $r$-process nucleosynthesis yields.
+Except for small modifications due to long lived $\alpha$-decaying isotopes \newtxt{with $A \gtrsim 220$}, this is a good representation of the final $r$-process nucleosynthesis yields.
 All the $r$-process peaks and in part rare earths are produced.
-This is expected, as matter is mostly ejected along the equatorial plane, where the neutron-rich dynamical ejecta keeps the global, initial average electron fraction at $\langle Y_{e,0} \rangle \simeq 0.24$.
-A detailed inspection of the angular profiles shows that the polar sections, characterized by an higher $Y_e$, do not significantly produce elements beyond the second peak.
-By comparing the results of our complete model with the ones obtained by excluding the late disk wind, we establish that most of the elements with $50 \lesssim A \lesssim 130$ (in particular first and second peaks and iron group isotopes) are produced by the disk wind.
-Heavy elements production is instead already saturated in the dynamical ejecta.
+This is expected, as matter is mostly ejected along the equatorial plane, where the neutron-rich dynamical ejecta keeps the global, initial average electron fraction at $\langle Y_{e,0} \rangle \simeq 0.24$. \newtxt{The production of heavy elements is partially hindered in the} polar sections, \newtxt{consistently with their higher $Y_e$ and the picture outlined in Fig.~\ref{fig:time_mass_comp}}.
+By comparing the results of our complete model with the ones obtained by excluding the late disk wind, we establish that the \newtxt{relative} production of heavy elements is already saturated in the dynamical ejecta. \newtxt{Most of the lighter elements} with \newtxt{$A \lesssim 130$} (in particular \newtxt{elements between the} first and second peaks and isotopes of the iron group) are \newtxt{relatively more} produced by the disk wind.
 These results are in agreement with \cite{Martin:2015hxa, Cowan:2019pkx, Curtis:2022hjy, Chiesa:2023jno}.

 In the bottom panel of Fig.~\ref{fig:final_abs} we show the final value of the relative difference